DefenderOfBasic/notebook/source/content/index.md

 ---
-title: Defender's Entry Point
+title: Defender's ORI Entry Point
 aliases:
 ---
+- Was a software engineer in computer graphics / geospatial for 6 years (2018-2024)
+- Worked at a big social media company, got interested in

+## About me

+## Funding

 - About me
 - Funding
 - Skills I have to offer.
 Skills I need
-- Current project
+- Current projects
 - where i am teaching
 - where i am learning